The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Tridiagonal matrices

 It is clear that if a matrix $A$ is completely positive, then it is automatically positive semidefinite.
 Taussky's theorem \cite[Theorem II]{Taussky} allows us to use the eigenvalues of a given tridiagonal doubly stochastic matrix to characterize a partial converse statement.

-\begin{theorem}(Taussky’s Theorem) Let $A$ be an $n\times n$ irreducible matrix.
+\begin{theorem}(Taussky's Theorem) Let $A$ be an $n\times n$ irreducible matrix.
 An eigenvalue of $A$ cannot lie on the boundary of a Gershgorin disk unless it lies on the boundary of every Gershgorin disk. \end{theorem}

 Equivalently, Taussky's theorem states that if $A$ is an irreducible, diagonally dominant matrix with at least one inequality of the diagonal dominance being strict (in the context of tridiagonal doubly stochastic matrices, this means that \eqref{eq1} holds with strict inequality for at least one $i$), then $A$ is nonsingular.
 This is in fact the original formulation of the theorem in \cite{Taussky}.